 Neal Walters, Photography.
 Neal Walters is a professional music photographer who captures musicians at their most candid.
 He is currently working on a photography book that will feature portraits of people in the music industry alongside photos of the subject in their happy place.

 Aaron Dobos, Producer/Engineer/Mixer.
 Aaron Dobos has been working in studios around Melbourne for over seven years and has set up his own space which will allow him to work with up and coming Australian bands with limited budgets to produce a world-class sound that previously may have been out of reach.

 Ashleigh Hills, Tram Sessions.
 Tram Sessions is a Melbourne initiative that takes the joy of live music and seats it next to unsuspecting commuters.
 Since launching in 2010, Tram sessions has hosted over 100 artists including Paul Kelly, Josh Pyke, Paul Dempsey and Hands Like Houses and recently pulled into Adelaide.

-Applications for The Unified Grant will be open for applications once again in 2017 and to all original ideas behind the scenes of the music industry.
-More information about the 2017 grant will be announced on The Unified Grant website in the new year.
+Applications for The UNIFIED Grant will open on September 4, 2017 to all original ideas behind the scenes of the music industry.

 You will need an ABN to accept the grant, and to do business within Australia.
 It’s really easy to obtain one, simply head to abr.gov.au and follow the prompts.